 Malaysia's Top Glove shares tumble after govt says factories to be shut

-KUALA LUMPUR, Nov 24 (Reuters) - Shares in Malaysia's Top Glove fell as much as 7.5% in early trade on Tuesday, after the government said some of its factories would be closed in stages for COVID-19 screening and quarantine after more than 2,000 of its workers tested positive.
+KUALA LUMPUR, Nov 24 (Reuters) - Shares in Malaysia's Top Glove slumped 7.5% on Tuesday, after the government said some of its factories would be closed in stages for COVID-19 screening and quarantine, as more than 2,000 of its workers tested positive for the disease.

 The Health Ministry reported a sharp rise in cases in the area where Top Glove factories and dormitories are located, with 2,453 workers testing positive for the virus, out of 5,767 screened.

-The government said 28 factory buildings will be shut in phases but did not specify when the shutdowns would begin.
+The government said 28 factory buildings will be shut in phases but did not provide a timetable.

+This new development has not affected the company's orders, MIDF Research analyst Ng Bei Shan said in a note, adding she was maintaining her earnings estimates for fiscal 2021.

+"The development of the temporary closure of its facilities in stages is still fluid.
+As such, the actual impact to Top Glove's full-year earnings may be hard to ascertain at this point," she said.

 ((liz.lee@thomsonreuters.com; Desk: +60323338039; Twitter: @livinglizly;))